-The table below gives an assessment of the key individual elements that have an impact on this home's energy and environmental performance.
+The following is an assessment of the key individual elements that have an impact on this home's performance rating.
 Each element is assessed by the national calculation methodology; 1 star means least efficient and 5 stars means most efficient.
-The assessment does not take into consideration the physical condition of any element.
-'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology based on age and type of construction.